chenxinfeng4/ArControl/Readme/readme.md

 ### Warn: 200 Hz is the maximum frequence of [INx]

-ArControl could record 200Hz TTL signal from all 6 input channels simultaneously, and 700Hz when focusing on a single channel, with ±1ms (95% confidence, round effect) accuracy around the truth.
+ArControl could record 200Hz TTL signal from all 6 input channels simultaneously, and 700Hz when focusing on a single channel, with ±1ms (95% confidence, round effect) accuracy.